-The soils on the plateau date from the Cenozoic (or Tertiary); they were formed around 60 million years ago and are characterised by their low content of organic matter.
-They are primarily made of a layer of pebbles around 10 to 60 centimetres thick, a layer of clay subsoil and a deep layer of limestone.
-In each of the plots, there is a mix of variable percentages of pebbles, sand and clay, which gives each of the musts a personality and style of its own.
+The soils on the plateau date from the Cenozoic Era (or Tertiary); they have formed around 60 million years ago and are characterized by their low content of organic matter.
+They are primarily made of a layer of pebbles around 10 to 60 centimeters thick, a layer of clay subsoil and a deep layer of limestone.
+In each of the plots, there is a mix of variable percentages of pebbles, sand, clay, and limestone (this latter case in lower proportion) which gives each of the musts a personality and style of its own.

-The planting density ranges from 1,100 to 3,300 plants per hectare, with an average yield of 30 to 35 hectolitres per hectare.
-One hundred percent of the vineyard is owned in-house, with a mean age of 25 years.
+The planting pattern ranges from 1,100 to 3,300 plants per hectare, with an average yield of 30 to 35 hectolitres per hectare.
+Quinta San Diego owns 100% percent of its vineyard, with a mean age of 25 years.

-The defender of ecological, sustainable and environmentally respectful viticulture, BELONDRADE practises ecological viticulture which uses neither herbicides nor pesticides.
-In this way, we encourage the existing biodiversity in our vineyard and draw closer to the most natural, authentic expression of our "terroir".
+BELONDRADE is a fierce defender of sustainable and environmentally respectful viticulture, praising and practicing organic viticulture which uses neither herbicides nor pesticides.
+This encourages the existing biodiversity in our vineyard and draws closer to the most natural, authentic expression of our "terroir".

 The work in the vineyards is carried out according to the needs of each plot, and always at the ideal time as marked by the vines.

-In this way, we interact with each of them to maximise the effect of this work, while minimising possible damage or collateral effects.
+In this way, we interact with each of them to maximize the effect of this work, while minimizing possible damage or collateral effects.
 The prime goal of each task is the same: to yield a high-quality grape that reflects the essence of each plot of land.

-PLOUGHING: Soil aeration (oxygen supply to ensure that the microorganisms and root system develop properly), eliminating weeds, limiting the damage from spring frosts and improving the capture and use of precipitation.
+PLOUGHING: Soil aeration (oxygen supply to ensure that the microorganisms and root system develop properly), eliminating weeds, limiting the damage from spring frosts and improving the capture and use of rainfall.